oleg-shilo/codemap.vscode/README.md

 * Refreshing on demand via "Refresh" toolbar button a and VSCode command.

 Coming soon:
-* Support for universal Python syntax
+* Support for Python syntax
-* Support for universal C# syntax
+* Support for C# syntax
 * Support for universal RegEx based mapper
 * Support for custom user-defined mappers (to allow integration with even the most exotic languages)